srleslie/srleslie.github.io/_posts/2023-08-27-exploring-arm-debug-architecture.md

 ![Figure 1-3](https://github.com/srleslie/srleslie.github.io/blob/master/_posts/assets/2023-08-27-exploring-arm-debug-architecture/1-3.png?raw=true)

 Next, we will discuss another interface for debug register.
-Consider making a simple supplement to Figure 1-1: create an APB port from the interconnect to bypass the entrance of the subsystem accessed by APB-AP, as shown in the following Figure 1-4.
+Consider making a simple supplement to Figure 1-1: create an APB port from the interconnect back to the entrance of the subsystem accessed by APB-AP, as shown in the following Figure 1-4.

 ![Figure 1-4](https://raw.githubusercontent.com/srleslie/srleslie.github.io/master/_posts/assets/2023-08-27-exploring-arm-debug-architecture/1-4.png)